top of page

 Educator In Schools

 As teacher of primary aged children for 30 plus years, Carol worked at Yew Chung International School and with the English Schools Foundation in Hong Kong.
-She led curriculum initiatives including developing Personal and Social Education for the enhancement of students’ wellbeing.
-In 2014 she was invited to train with the Academy for Mindful Teaching and so began to regularly lead sessions with the students.
+She led curriculum initiatives including Personal and Social Education for the enhancement of students’ wellbeing.
+In 2014 she was invited to train with the Academy for Mindful Teaching and started leading regular sessions with students.

 Yoga For Children

 Carol has been practicing yoga since 2005.
-In 2014 she began the 95-Hour Children’s Teacher Training with Gecko Yoga and from then led exceedingly popular yoga classes for children at school.
-Carol also ran yoga workshops for teachers, helping them to understand the positive value of yoga and mindfulness for the holistic growth of students.
+In 2014 she began the 95-Hour Children’s Teacher Training with Gecko Yoga and subsequently led exceedingly popular yoga classes for children at school.
+She also ran yoga workshops for teachers, helping them to understand the positive value of yoga and mindfulness for the holistic growth of students.

 Yoga For Adults